Esri/esri-loader/README.md

 See below for more information on [why this library is needed](#why-is-this-needed) and how it can help improve application load performance.

-If you want to use the ArcGIS API in an [Angular](#angular), [Ember](#ember), or [React](#react) application, you can use one of these framework specific wrappers:
+**NOTE**: If you want to use the ArcGIS API in an [Ember](#ember), or Angular 1 application, you should use one of these libraries instead:
- - [angular-esri-loader](https://github.com/tomwayson/angular-esri-loader) - An Angular service that wraps this library to make it easy to bring it into any Angular (2+) application.
+ - [ember-esri-loader](https://github.com/Esri/ember-esri-loader) - An Ember addon that wraps this library
- - [ember-esri-loader](https://github.com/Esri/ember-esri-loader) - An Ember addon to allow lazy loading the ArcGIS API for JavaScript in Ember applications
- - [esri-loader-react](https://github.com/davetimmins/esri-loader-react) - A React component wrapper around esri-loader
+ - [angular-esri-map](https://github.com/Esri/angular-esri-map), which is actually where the code in this library was originally extracted from

 Otherwise you'll want to follow the [Install](#install) and [Usage](#usage) instructions below to use this library directly in your application.

-See the [Examples](#examples) section below for links to applications that use the above wrappers and/or this library directly.
+See the [Examples](#examples) section below for links to applications that use this library.

-**NOTE**: For Angular 1, use [angular-esri-map](https://github.com/Esri/angular-esri-map), which is actually where the code in this library was originally extracted from.

 ## Install
 ```bash